-https://tpwd.texas.gov/landwater/land/habitats/faq/law_enforcement/trespass1.phtml By-laws for hunting leases on adjoining properties can provide some protection; for example, lands managed by John Hancock have by-laws for hunting leases that prohibit blinds closer than 150 feet from a property line.
+https://tpwd.texas.gov/landwater/land/habitats/faq/law\enforcement/trespass1.phtml By-laws for hunting leases on adjoining properties can provide some protection; for example, lands managed by John Hancock have by-laws for hunting leases that prohibit blinds closer than 150 feet from a property line.

-• Dozer Site Preparation: Todd Harrell, Harell Dozer Service, emphasized that there is a strong, direct and positive correlation between seedling survival and site preparation.
+• Dozer Site Preparation: Todd Harrell, Harrell Dozer Service, emphasized that there is a strong, direct and positive correlation between seedling survival and site preparation.
 Preparation may include reducing unwanted competition for seedlings, removing slash and logging debris, and preparing or modifying the soil.
 Preparation can be done by either mechanical or chemical means.
 While chemical treatments produce better competition control, mechanical procedures produce better debris removal and can also prepare the soil.
 The appropriate site preparation is determined by the soil.
 Types of mechanical site prep including chop, shear, rake (pile), bed (row), subsoil breakup, and combinations of the various techniques.

-- Chopping is similar to mulching, but the chips are not as small.
-It can be performed on trees up to 6 inches in diameter, but not stumps.
-Chopping does not disturb the soil and seedlings must be hand planted rather than machine planted. - O Shearing shears off stumps, brush and saplings, Debris is moved aside to leave clean lanes for planting.
+- Chopping involves using an extremely heavy drum roller with knife-like blades pulled at a relatively slow speed to chop debris -- and trees up to 6 inches in diameter -- into pieces up to a foot long.
+Additionally, the roller crushes vegetation and woody debris, breaking it up and allowing it to decompose more quickly.
+Chopping does not disturb the soil and will not chop stumps.
+Seedlings must be hand planted rather than machine planted. - Shearing shears off stumps, brush, and saplings, Debris is moved aside to leave clean lanes for planting.
 Shearing can displace topsoil and facilitates machine planting.
-Machine planted seedlings have a better survival rate. - Raking or piling is performed after shearing.
-Debris is usually pushed into long windrows that can be burned, if desired.
+Machine planted seedlings have a better survival rate. - o Raking or piling is performed after shearing.
+Debris is usually pushed into long windrows that can be burned if desired.
 Leaving the windrows unburned, promotes wildlife habitat but reduces the area available for planting.
-If the equipment used has teeth, the topsoil can be displaced. - Bedding may be performed after shearing.
+If the raking equipment used has teeth, the topsoil can be displaced. - o Bedding may be performed after shearing.
 It creates mounds of organic matter and topsoil.
 The mounds will keep seedlings out of standing water.
-This technique is ideal for contour slopes but is not appropriate for drought prone sites. - Ripping is good for hard red clay that is hardpan.
+This technique is ideal for contour slopes but is not appropriate for drought-prone sites. - Ripping is good for hard red clay that is hardpan.
 In Tyler County, this occurs in small sections in the northern part of the county.
 Ripping loosens compacted soil, allows rainfall to percolate in the soil and seedling roots to get deeper into the ground.
 Time must be allowed for the rip to close before planting. - o Combination plows, which combine bedding and subsoiling, throw topsoil into the rip made by the ripping tool on the plow.
-Most often performed after shearing, combination plowing is adapted to both upland and lowland areas. - The most effective mechanical technique is a single piece of equipment that shears, rips and beds in a single pass.
-Letting stumps decay for a year after clear cutting simplifies site prep.
+Most often performed after shearing, combination plowing is adapted to both upland and lowland areas. - The most effective mechanical technique is a single piece of equipment that shears, rips, and beds in a single pass.
+Letting stumps decay for a year after clearcutting simplifies site prep.
 The most effective approach for creating pasture land is to shear, rake and then burn.

-The cost of mechanical site preparation varies from \$120 \$250 per acre, depending on the techniques selected.
+The cost of mechanical site preparation varies from \$120 - \$250 per acre, depending on the techniques selected.
 There is usually a \$500 move-in fee for less than 50 acres.

-Precision, site specific tree farming will become prevalent in the future.
-Not all sites are the same and not all soils on a single site are the same.
+Precision, site-specific tree farming will become prevalent in the future.
+Not all sites are the same, and not all soils on a single site are the same.
 Using soil tests, nutrient tests and electronic/computer controls, the soil can be prepared and treated, as appropriate, per GPS coordinates.